-15-20 years
+Infrastructure 15-20 years

-15-20 years
+Improvements other than building 15-20 years

-15-30 years
+Recreational facilities 15-30 years

-10-20 years
+Equipment 10-20 years

 d.
 Deferred Outflows of Resources

 Deferred outflow of resources is the consumption of net position by the government that is applicable to a future reporting period.
 Deferred amount on refunding is amortized and recognized as a component of interest expense over the life of the bond.